Eggberry/DPS5005_pyGUI/README.md

 * Changed the Model and Firmware reading
 * Added serial speed 115200

+Note:  The battery charging mode use the main Plus and Minus of the unit, not the special battery charging connector !

 # DPS5005_pyGUI
 A python GUI to display &amp; control DPS5005 power supply